-Vibration analysis surveys also pick up if any item is struck, it will tend to vibrate or 'ring' at its natural frequency.
+Surveys also pick up if any item is struck, it will tend to 'ring' at its natural frequency.
 If a flaw exists on on a bearing this will act like a tiny hammer and cause the bearing to ring at its natural frequency and whatever the bearing is connected to mechanically will ring at its natural frequency.
 The same is true for a defective gear.
 To calculate all these natural frequencies would be a tremendous task.
-The vibration analysis survey data collectors used by ERIKS filter out all frequencies below a set value, (usually 300 000Cpm (5kHz), but can be varied) then take the overall amplitude of the remainder.
-This gives a vibration analysis survey reading that is directly proportional to the amount of metal-to-metal contact in a system.
+The VA data collectors used by ERIKS filter out all frequencies below a set value, (usually 300 000Cpm (5kHz), but can be varied) then take the overall amplitude of the remainder.
+This gives a survey reading that is directly proportional to the amount of metal-to-metal contact in a system.
 The unit given to this reading is gSE (g's SPIKE ENERGY).
-As it is a high frequency vibration analysis survey reading spike energy does not travel very far, thus wherever the highest spike energy reading is, is where the highest amount of metal-to-metal contact exists.
+As it is a high frequency survey reading spike energy does not travel very far, thus wherever the highest spike energy reading is, is where the highest amount of metal-to-metal contact exists.
 If this unit is plotted with respect to time then a trend of the metal-to-metal contact is possible, thus giving bearing or gear condition.

 Once a signal is obtained using a transducer it is just a matter of using signal processing techniques to store, filter and break down the signal into its component frequencies.
 There is a need to get as close to the bearing housing as possible to take the vibration reading for the vibration analysis.
 The accelerometers are usually portable mounted magnetically or they can be installed permanently if guarding does not permit access.